-To assign projects to a manager, use the Project Manager module on either the project page or manager's screen and click "Add a new".
-On the project page the module will allow you to add a list of people who are managing that project.
-On the manager's screen the module will let you define a list of projects managed by that person.
+To assign projects to a manager, use the Project Manager module on either the project page or the manager's screen and click "Add a new".
+On the project page, the module will allow you to add a list of people who are managing that project.
+On the manager's screen, the module will let you define a list of projects managed by that person.

-In either case, this will allow project managers:
+In either case, this will allow project managers to:

 To configure which modules are available to certain groups, use the Authorizations module in the Settings screen.
-Note that this is different from customizing the default screens for different groups, which you can read more about here.
+Note that this is different from customizing the default screens for different groups.
 If you are continuously adding or removing modules, we recommend customizing default screens instead.

 Authorizations are defined by user group.
 Select a user group from the dropdown menu to view a list of that group's current authorizations.
 Click "delete" in any row to remove that authorization for the given user group.
 Click "show all" to clear any applied filters and view all authorizations for that user group.
 Click "Reset authorizations" in the top right to return to the default authorizations that were applied when the account was created.